kneeshuh/nc-news/README.md

 ## How to run the project locally:

-Clear instructions on how to run your project locally, e.g. git clone <repo-url>, cd..., etc.

 - Copy this repository's url
 - Open your terminal and type `git clone <repo-url>` then press enter
 - Then, enter `npm install`